harpi1784/discord_bot/README.md

 # discord_bot
-bot for guild Salamander
+bot for guild Salamander.
-have some functions
+have some functions.
 in progress